rwmingis/InterruptButton/README.md

 The use of interrupts instead of laborious button polling means that actions bound to the button are NOT limited to the main loop frequency which significantly reduces the chance of missed presses with long main loop durations.

 There are 6 events and a menu/paging structure which is only limited to your memory on chip (which is huge for the ESP32).
-This means you could attach 6 different functions to a single button per menu level per page.
-Ie if you have a 4 page gui menu, one button associated with that menu could have up to 24 actions bound to it!
+This means you could attach 6 different user-defined action functions to a single button per menu level per page.
+Ie if you have a 4 page gui menu, one button associated with that interface could have up to 24 actions bound to it!

 ## It allows for the following: